124938/learning-spark/README.md

 ## Spark - Introduction
-* Spark was introduced by Apache Software Foundation for speeding up the Hadoop computational computing software process.
-* As against a common belief, Spark is not a modified version of Hadoop and is not, really, dependent on Hadoop because it has its own cluster management.
-Hadoop is just one of the ways to implement Spark.
+* As against a common belief...
+  * Spark is NOT a modified version of Hadoop
+  * Spark is NOT really dependent on Hadoop because it has its own cluster management (Hadoop is just one of the ways to implement Spark)
-* It is rapidly becoming the compute engine of choice for big data.
+  * Spark is NOT programming language
+* What is Spark?
+  * Apache Spark is a cluster computing platform designed to be fast and general-purpose
+  * Spark provides API to create distributed application for processing data in distributed fashion
 * **Evolution:**
   * Spark is one of Hadoop’s sub project developed in 2009 in UC Berkeley’s AMPLab by Matei Zaharia.
   * It was Open Sourced in 2010 under a BSD license.